 Although journal articles represent the authorized and accepted form of research in economics, publication often lags the original papers by up to two years.
 Initial results are reported in working papers.
 You can keep up with the frontier of research by monitoring working paper sites.

-SSRN, the Social Science Reseach Network, is one of the most popular current awareness services for new papers.
+SSRN, the Social Science Reseach Network, is one of the most popular current awareness services for new papers, which has evolved into a multi-functional hub for information.

 IDEAS is one of the largest open archives of working papers.